1-DAY MACHU PICCHU TRAIN TOUR

 An incredible 1-day guided train tour to Machu Picchu.
 Visit the village of Ollantaytambo in the Sacred Valley, shop in Aguas Calientes, and enjoy a tour of Machu Picchu.
 Travel through alpine meadows nestled amongst the green, brown and white peaks, the intricately formed valleys, layers of Inca farming terraces, ridgid snowcapped mountains and sub-tropical jungle to Aguas Calientes.

 On this tour you can expect a moderate amount of walking around Machu Picchu.
 Please bring the items on our suggested packing list so that you will be prepared for the journey.
 Please read our booking policy before purchase.
+This 1 day tour allows a short visit (2 -3 hours) of the Citadel of Machu Picchu and the total time inside the Citadel may vary based on conditions that are outside of Guiding Peru’s control.
+Guests looking for an extended time in Machu Picchu should consider Guiding Peru’s 2 or 3 day train tour which allows for more time within the Inca site of Machu Picchu.

-For those travelers that are short on time, our Full-Day Machu Picchu Train Tour is the best way to explore everything that Machu Picchu has to offer.
-Guiding Peru’s Full-Day Machu Picchu Train Tour will take you on a journey that you’ve never experienced before, traveling along the Urubamba River, relishing the magnificent terrain of the High Andes.
+For those travelers that are short on time, our 1-Day Machu Picchu Train Tour is the best way to explore everything that Machu Picchu has to offer.
+Guiding Peru’s Machu Picchu Train Tour will take you on a journey that you’ve never experienced before, traveling along the Urubamba River, relishing the magnificent terrain of the High Andes.

-Our Full-Day Machu Picchu Train Tour itinerary
+Our 1-Day Machu Picchu Train Tour itinerary

 Following the trail of the Urubamba River down into the Sacred Valley, you will arrive in Aguas Calientes where one of our experienced guides will lead you directly to Machu Picchu for a guided tour experience.
-The duration of the tour will be three hours, where you will learn about the famous Incas and explore each important area the citadel has to offer.
-Following the trip, you will have spare time to discover the site on your own.
+The duration of the tour will be two hours, where you will learn about the famous Incas and explore each important area the citadel has to offer.
+Following the trip, you will have spare time to self-explore the site on your own.

 In the afternoon, you will take the bus back to Aguas Calientes, where you’ll board the Expedition train back to Ollantaytambo.
 Here one of our drivers will meet you and drive you back to your Cusco hotel.